-Croatia: HEP IPO is the most efficient model for INA buyout22.
-March 2017. / SEE Energy News
+Croatia: HEP IPO is the most efficient model for INA buyout, SEE Energy News

 Croatian Prime Minister Andrej Plenkovic reiterated that an initial public offering (IPO) of 25 % of the shares of state-owned power utility HEP is the most efficient, fastest, simplest and cleanest option for obtaining funds for the buyout of MOL’s stake in oil company INA, which will also enable the state to entirely control the process.